macsecurity/laptop/README.md

 ## Credits

-This script was originally inspired by [thoughbot's laptop](https://github.com/thoughtbot/laptop) script, but it works quite differently now.
+This script was originally inspired by the 2015 version of [thoughtbot's laptop](https://github.com/thoughtbot/laptop) script, but it works quite differently now.